-The ImpactAir® range of microbial air samplers are designed to meet the demanding requirements of the pharmaceutical, healthcare and specialist food industries.
+The ImpactAir® range of microbial air monitors are designed to meet the demanding requirements of the pharmaceutical, healthcare and specialist food industries.

-Thanks to its innovative modular design, the ImpactAir ISO can be adapted into a range of formats to suit specific deployment needs, and it's controlled via touch screen LCD.
+Thanks to its innovative modular design, the ImpactAir-90 and ISO-90 ranges can be adapted into a range of formats to suit specific deployment needs, and are controlled via touch screen LCD.

 With 28.3 litres of air flow per minute, the unit can be set to sample air for any time from 1 minute to 9 hours.

 Plate height adjustment is fully automatic and there are a number of accessories available including trolleys, inlets, isokinetic probes, exhaust ducts, aseptic dish handling tools and an agar plate lid holder.

 Due to its unique design, ImpactAir does not shed particles so is able to operate in environments alongside particle counting devices without influencing readings.

 All models within the ImpactAir range are based on the slit-to agar method, which has very low d50 values of around 0.5µ.
 This provides exceptional biological collection efficiency and the ability to easily determine viable microbial events in relation to time.

 The heart of the ImpactAir-90 and ISO-90 range of microbial air monitors